Graduate Program Handbook

 German Studies Graduate Program

 This handbook provides practical information on the policies, procedures, and resources related to the Graduate program in the Department of German.
-The Department offers MA and Ph.D. degrees in German Studies.
+The Department offers M.A. and Ph.D. degrees in German Studies.
 With the BMW Center for German and European Studies, the Department also offers the joint MAGES/Ph.D. in German.

 Return to top